A Geometric View of Closure Phases in Interferometry: APPLICATION TO REAL DATA

 \subsection{Radio Galaxy Cygnus~A (3C~405)}

-As a second example, we employ JVLA observations at $\lambda=3.75$~cm ($\nu=8.0$~GHz) of the bright, extended radio galaxy, Cygnus~A \cite{Sebokolodi+2020}.
+As a second example, we employ VLA observations at $\lambda=3.75$~cm ($\nu=8.0$~GHz) of the bright, extended radio galaxy, Cygnus~A \citep{Sebokolodi+2020}.
 Cygnus~A has a total flux density of 170~Jy at this wavelength, distributed in two extended lobes with a full extent of $120^{\prime\prime}$.
-The observations were made in the `D' configuration of the JVLA, which has a longest baseline of 1~km, corresponding to a spatial resolution of $\approx 8^{\prime\prime}$.
-Figure~\ref{fig:CygA-image} shows an image synthesized from 4~min and 128~MHz of these data.
-Cygnus~A is noted to have complex spatial structure typical of an FR~II morphology (edge-brightened with bright hotspots at the outer edges of their lobes) \cite{Fanaroff+1974}.
+The observations were made in the `D' configuration of the VLA, which has a longest baseline of $\approx 1$~km, corresponding to a spatial resolution of $\approx 8^{\prime\prime}$.
+Figure~\ref{fig:CygA-image} shows an image synthesised from 4~min and 128~MHz of these data.
+Cygnus~A is noted to have complex spatial structure typical of an FR~II morphology (edge-brightened with bright hotspots at the outer edges of their lobes) \citep{Fanaroff+1974}.

-We choose three baselines in a rough equilateral triangle for estimating the closure phase, with baseline lengths and correlated flux densities = (797.1~m, 22.7~Jy), (773.7~m, 26.4~Jy), and (819.7~m, 38.3~Jy).
-We employ a single record with an integration time of 8~s and spectral channel width of 8 MHz, giving a thermal noise of $\simeq 82$~mJy in a single polarization.
+We choose three baselines in a rough equilateral triangle with projected baseline lengths of 797.1~m, 773.7~m, and 819.7~m, and respective correlated flux densities of 22.7~Jy, 26.4~Jy, and 38.3~Jy.
+We employ a single record with an integration time of 8~s and spectral channel width of 8~MHz, giving a thermal noise of $\simeq 82$~mJy in a single polarisation.

-We employ calibrated data, and then corrupt the phase of one of the array elements in a closed triad by $80^\circ$, as would occur if, for instance, there was a significant mis-calibration.
-From the aperture-plane visibilities, we calculate a closure phase for both the calibrated and corrupted visibilities of $112.7^\circ\pm 0.3^\circ$, where the uncertainty is set by the quadrature sum of the individual phase errors based on the respective visibility $S/N$ ($\gtrsim 275$) using Equation~(\ref{eqn:phase-position-offset-error}).
+We employ calibrated data, then corrupt the phase of one of the array elements in a closed triad by 80\arcdeg, as would occur if, for instance, there was a significant miscalibration, to detail its geometrical effect on the resulting fringes, and eventually corrupt all three element phases by random amounts ($-68.4$\arcdeg, 101.7\arcdeg, and 90.4\arcdeg) as representative of real-world conditions.
+From the aperture-plane visibilities, we calculate a closure phase for the calibrated and the two forms of corrupted visibilities of $112.7\arcdeg\pm 0.3\arcdeg$, where the uncertainty is set by the quadrature sum of the individual phase errors based on the respective visibility $S/N$ ($\gtrsim 275$) using Equation~(\ref{eqn:phase-position-offset-error}).